rwxrob/zet/20210831191541/README.md

 enough to keep them good little potential employees under the guise of "education."

-Seriously, how much did you *actual* learn in school?
+Seriously, how much did you *actually* learn in school?
 Obviously, there are significant exceptions, but the rule is, not much, but we'll never know because they also control every "assessment" measuring system we have in place to even know.
 In fact, often the learning that happens